 8. How to be responsible when watching puffins in Iceland

 The puffin is not the largest species of bird.
-Standing at only 26-29cm tall, weighing around 450-500g, with a wingspan of between 47-65cm. puffins are especially attractive birds with the adults standing on orange legs, and their bodies resembling that of a penguin.
-The puffin has a white underbelly and black exterior, as well as its bright orange flat-sided beak.
+Standing at only 26-29cm tall, weighing around 450-500g, with a wingspan of between 47-65cm.
+Iceland puffins are especially attractive birds with the adults standing on orange legs, and their bodies resembling that of a penguin.
+The puffin has a white underbelly and black exterior, as well as its iconic bright orange flat-sided beak.

 when can you see a puffin in Iceland

-Even though they spend most of their life around the water, they need to stop for a few months on land during the puffin season in Iceland, from May to mid-August, the spring and summer months to breed and create the next generation.
-This is the only time when you can get to see a puffin on land in Iceland, and if you intend to see one, this is the best time to visit Iceland.
-They do this during the May to September months and adorn the coastlines of Iceland making them a popular tourist attraction.
+Even though they spend most of their life around the water, they need to stop for a few months on land during the Iceland puffin season, which runs from May to mid-August when the puffins come to Iceland to breed and create the next generation.
+This is the only time when you can get to see puffins on land in Iceland.
+So, if you want to see one, then this is the best time to visit Iceland.
+During the spring and summer month, puffins adorn the coastlines of Iceland making them a popular tourist attraction.

 During the months when puffins are closest to the shores, there are a number of ways to get close enough to watch them.
 There are certain areas of Iceland where you are more likely to get a good view of the puffins, and you’ll want a rental car to get to these spots.